w3c/wai-audiences/_audiences/trainers.md

 ## Understand the Foundation

 Even if you know a lot about accessibility, we encourage you to at least skim **[Introduction to Web Accessibility]({{ "/fundamentals/accessibility-intro/" | relative_url }})**.
-It includes links to videos and lots more details that you might want to read now or later.
+It includes links to videos and to lots more information that you might want to read now or later.

 ## Teach Accessibility